petermirithu/Grant_py/README.md

   Displays the search form.                     ~when one clicks the search icon.

+  Display all profiles in Json Format           ~When one add this path "/api/profiles/" after the sites home page url.

+  Display all projects in Json Format           ~When one add this path "/api/projects/" after the sites home page url.

   Logs out a user.                              ~when the sign out button is clicked
   ```